 Image credit: StarHub Paragon via Google Maps

-The plan also offers 1,000 minutes of local calls and 500 local and international SMSes.
-StarHub also has a Star Plan Senior ($15/month) for Singaporeans 60 years old and above.
+The plan also offers 1,000 minutes of local calls and 500 local SMSes.
+StarHub also has a 5G Senior Plan ($12/month) for Singaporeans 60 years old and above.

 Image credit: CapitaLand

-The most well-known, but also the most expensive SIM only plan, belongs to Singtel.
-Their Enhanced Lite plan ($35/month) offers 150GB of 5G data and an enhanced network lane, which is said to be 2 times faster than normal 5G.
+The most well-known, but also the most expensive option on this list, is Singtel’s SIM only plan.
+Their Enhanced Lite plan ($24.50/month for the first 12 months, $35/month thereafter) offers 150GB of 5G data and an enhanced network lane, which is said to be 2 times faster than normal 5G.

-On top of the 400 minutes of talktime and 400 local SMSes, you’ll have access to 3 months of McAfee mobile security and 3 months of Disney+ Premium if you sign a 12-month contract.
+On top of the 400 minutes of talktime and 400 local SMSes, you’ll have access to 3 months of Burpple Beyond and 3 months of Disney+ Premium if you sign a 12-month contract.

 Why it’s great: Free Disney+ subscription for 3 months for you to binge-watch your fave shows.